 8. Waddamana Power Station

 The Waddamana Power Station was the first hydro-electric power plant ever operated by the Tasmanian Hydro-Electric Department.
 The station, located almost in the geographical centre of Tasmania, is now a fascinating hydro-electric museum featuring machinery, memorabilia, and artefacts from the station and the people who worked there.

 9. Wooden Boat Centre

 The Wooden Boat Centre in Franklin sits on the banks of the Huon River, and comprises the Wooden Boat Discovery Centre and Wooden Boat School.
-In the Discovery Centre you can see displays interpreting the history of wooden boat building and water transport along with maritime tools and artifacts.
-A number of small vessels are on display and you’ll also see some of Tasmania’s unique boat building timbers including Huon pine, King Billy pine, celery top pine and Tasmanian blue gum.
+In the Discovery Centre you’ll find displays interpreting the history of wooden boat building and water transport along with maritime tools and artifacts.

 10. Furneaux Museum

-Find relics of sealers and Straitsmen, and places and happenings that tell the story of Flinders Island.
-Piece together the history of the Furneaux Group of islands through an assortment of artefacts spread across six buildings that are exhibits in themselves.
-The Mutton Bird Shed is a replica of the birding huts used in the 1920’s during mutton bird season; Dryazell was a school and the residence of the first government subsidised ‘school master’ on the island; Nissen Hut is the final resting place of the shipwreck relics of the Furneaux Group; and the Aboriginal Room brings to light the sad history of the Wybalenna settlement.
+Piece together the history of the Furneaux Group of islands through an assortment of artefacts, historical records, and natural history spread across six buildings that are exhibits in themselves.
+These include a replica of the birding huts used in the 1920’s during mutton bird season; a school and the residence of the first government subsidised ‘school master’ on the island; and the the sad history of the Wybalenna settlement.